G-structure on a manifold: Properties and examples

 In terms of transition maps, a G-bundle can be reduced if and only if the transition maps can be taken to have values in H. Note that the term reduction is misleading: it suggests that H is a subgroup of G, which is often the case, but need not be (for example for spin structures): it's properly called a lifting.

 More abstractly, "G-bundles over X" is a functor in G: Given a Lie group homomorphism H → G, one gets a map from H-bundles to G-bundles by inducing (as above).
 Reduction of the structure group of a G-bundle B is choosing an H-bundle whose image is B.

 The inducing map from H-bundles to G-bundles is in general neither onto nor one-to-one, so the structure group cannot always be reduced, and when it can, this reduction need not be unique.
 For example, not every manifold is orientable, and those that are orientable admit exactly two orientations.

 If H is a closed subgroup of G, then there is a natural one-to-one correspondence between reductions of a G-bundle B to H and global sections of the fiber bundle B/H obtained by quotienting B by the right action of H. Specifically, the fibration B → B/H is a principal H-bundle over B/H. If σ : X → B/H is a section, then the pullback bundle BH = σ−1B is a reduction of B.

 G-structures

 Every vector bundle of dimension $n$ has a canonical $GL(n)$-bundle, the frame bundle.
 In particular, every smooth manifold has a canonical vector bundle, the tangent bundle.
 For a Lie group $G$ and a group homomorphism $\phi\colon G \to GL(n)$, a $G$-structure is a reduction of the structure group of the frame bundle to $G$.

 Examples

 The following examples are defined for real vector bundles, particularly the tangent bundle of a smooth manifold.

-Some $G$-structures are defined terms of others: Given a Riemannian metric on an oriented manifold, a $G$-structure for the 2-fold cover $\mbox{Spin}(n) \to \mbox{SO}(n)$ is a spin structure.
+Some $G$-structures are defined in terms of others: Given a Riemannian metric on an oriented manifold, a $G$-structure for the double cover $\mbox{Spin}(n) \to \mbox{SO}(n)$ is a spin structure.
 (Note that the group homomorphism here is not an inclusion.)